View SELECT primary and key secondary endpoint data

 Physician-reported real-world DCR and BOR1-4

-RAI-R=radioactive iodine-refractory; DTC=differentiated thyroid cancer; rwDCR=real-world disease control rate; CR=complete response; PR=partial response; SD=stable disease; rwBOR=real-world best overall response; RECIST=Response Evaluation Criteria In Solid Tumors; iRECIST=immune Response Evaluation Criteria in Solid Tumors; rwCR=real-world complete response; rwPR=real-world partial response; rwSD=real-world stable disease; rwPD=real-world progressive disease; MRI=magnetic resonance imaging; PET=positron emission tomography; CT=computed tomography; MRS=magnetic resonance spectrometry; SELECT=Study of (E7080) LEnvatinib in Differentiated Cancer of the Thyroid; PD=progressive disease; CI=confidence interval.
+RAI-R=radioactive iodine-refractory; DTC=differentiated thyroid cancer; rwDCR=real-world disease control rate; CR=complete response; PR=partial response; SD=stable disease; rwBOR=real-world best overall response; RECIST v1.1=Response Evaluation Criteria in Solid Tumors version 1.1; iRECIST=immune Response Evaluation Criteria in Solid Tumors; rwCR=real-world complete response; rwPR=real-world partial response; rwSD=real-world stable disease; rwPD=real-world progressive disease; MRI=magnetic resonance imaging; PET=positron emission tomography; CT=computed tomography; MRS=magnetic resonance spectrometry; SELECT=Study of (E7080) LEnvatinib in Differentiated Cancer of the Thyroid; PD=progressive disease; CI=confidence interval.

-Limitations: No direct comparisons between results from the pivotal clinical trial and the real-world data study should be made, as there could be potential differences in patient populations, patient characteristics, follow-up duration, response assessment timing, frequency, and criteria that are used in clinical trials versus real-world settings.
-This is a retrospective, non-interventional study and could be subject to potential provider selection bias, as only providers who consent to participate in the research study would have contributed de-identified patient data to be used for analyses.
-As this was a single cohort non-interventional study, no data on comparative therapies were included.
+Limitations: No direct comparisons between results from the pivotal clinical trial and the real-world data study should be made, as there could be potential differences in patient populations and differences in real-world clinical practices versus clinical trials.
+This is a single cohort, retrospective, non-interventional study with limited follow-up time and could be subject to potential provider selection bias as provider consent was required.
 Information on adverse events was not collected in this study.

 Limitations apply to all data shown below, including real-world PFS, OS, and treatment patterns.